 The Defence of Mental impairment

-What is Mental Impairment?
+What is mental impairment?

 The term’ disease of the mind’ is quite broad.
 It is a legal rather than a medical term and consequently extends beyond medically recognised psychiatric conditions.
 There is debate about which conditions constitute a disease of the mind for the purposes of the mental impairment defence, and it has been argued that legal definitions of what constitutes a mental condition at law are generally unclear and variable.
-The cases of R v Hughes (1989), R v Falconer (1990), and Nolan v R (1997) provided that brain injuries, tumours, and episodes of dissociation and epilepsy are examples of diseases of the mind.
-Permanent, not transient infirmity; it must be an unhealthy mind, as opposed to a healthy mind affected by a temporary mental glitch caused by external forces.
+In Falconer and R v Radford (1985) a “disease” of the mind was determined as connoting an unhealthy or “inform” mind, as opposed to a healthy mind affected by a transient, non- recurrent mental malfunction caused by external forces.

 A temporary state of intoxication does not constitute a ‘disease of the mind’.
 Even if the effects of intoxication were so strong that the accused did not know what they were doing or that it was wrong.
 Nor will it be a defence if the accused became intoxicated knowing it would trigger a disease of the mind.
 Though in limited circumstances the requirements of the defence may be met if the consumption of drugs or alcohol caused, triggered or exacerbated a condition which is considered to be a ‘disease of the mind’ (for example schizophrenia) in an unsuspected person: see R v Stones (1955); R v Shields ; R v Meddings .